 - salt and pepper to taste

-- grated parmesan to serve (optional)
+- grated parmesan optional for serving

 - Place a large frying pan over a medium heat.
-Using a dessert spoon as a measure, form the mixture into "meatballs".
+Using a dessert spoon as a measure, form the mixture into vegetarian "meatballs".
 If the mixture feels too loose, and is difficult to form into balls, add more breadcrumbs and refrigerate for another 30 minutes before forming into "meatballs".

-- Add 2 tbs of olive oil to the pan and fry the "meatballs", on all sides, carefully turning them with a spatula, in batches until golden.
+- Add 2 tbsp of olive oil to the pan and fry the "meatballs", on all sides, carefully turning them with a spatula, in batches until golden.
 Place on a plate lined with paper towel.